 Clinical Sites »

-• St. Joseph Hospital: Moderate volume and acuity community setting, no residents, large nursing team with navigator, some clinical trials, strong pathology, surgical oncology
+• St. Joseph Hospital: Higher volume and acuity community setting, no residents, large nursing team with navigators and chemotherapy nurses, some clinical trials, strong pathology, large multidisciplinary tumor boards, integrated ICU, radiation oncology, genetics, pathology, palliative care

 • UC Irvine Medical Center: Highest volume and acuity, three-resident team, National Cancer Institute (NCI)-designated Comprehensive Cancer Center, active clinical trials, integrated ICU, radiation oncology, genetics, pathology, palliative care